 Located in Murfreesboro, Arkansas, Crater of Diamonds SP is about 80 minutes southwest of Hot Springs.
 Our visit lasted a little over an hour, though you could easily spend a full day here.

-Thoughts on Arkansas
+Final Thoughts on Arkansas

 While we find ourselves driving through Arkansas a lot, we really can’t get excited about it as a destination.
 We’ve enjoyed most of our stops, but they just aren’t places that we are eager to return to.